Lashkargah: History

-The modern city of Lashkargah was used as a headquarters for United States Army Corps of Engineers working on the Helmand Valley Authority (HVA) irrigation project in the 1950s, modeled after the Tennessee Valley Authority (TVA) in the United States.
-Lashkargah was built using American designs, with broad tree-lined streets and brick houses with no walls separating them from the street.
-In the wake of the Soviet invasion and the long Afghan civil war, the trees mostly came down and walls went up.
+From the 1940s to the aftermath of the 1978 Saur Revolution, Lashkargah served as one of the bases for Americans working on the Helmand Valley Authority irrigation project, modeled after the Tennessee Valley Authority in the United States.
+The city was rebuilt and expanded using American urban planning, with broad tree-lined streets and brick houses with no walls separating them from the street.
+In the wake of the Soviet invasion of 1979 and the long Afghan civil war, the trees mostly came down and walls went up.

-The massive Helmand irrigation project in the 1940s–1970s created one of the most extensive farming zones in southern Afghanistan, opening up many thousands of hectares of desert to human cultivation and habitation.
+The massive Helmand irrigation project created one of the most extensive farming zones in southern Afghanistan, opening up many thousands of hectares of desert to human cultivation and habitation.
+Citizens from many parts of the country began moving to the Lashkargah area for job opportunities and a better life.
 The project focused on three large canals: the Boghra, Shamalan, and Darweshan.
-Responsibility for maintaining the canals was given to the Helmand and Arghandab Valley Authority (HAVA), a semi-independent government agency whose authority (in its heyday) rivaled that of the provincial governors.
+Responsibility for maintaining the canals was given to the Helmand and Arghandab Valley Authority, a semi-independent government agency whose authority (in its heyday) rivaled that of the provincial governors.